SleepySoft/smLogger/README.md

 Flaws:

-0.Some additional data attached on the front of log file, which will cause messy code.
+0. Some additional data attached on the front of log file, which will cause messy code.
-00.It's not friendly for tail.
+00. It's not friendly for tail.
 Because the file is pre-allocated and ring-writed.
 So the -f parameter may not work.
+000. Currently only support C++11, Linux.
+It's not a cross platform lib.
+But we can implement another mechanism and keep the interface.

 I think it could have some improvement.